 Select Course Tools from your course's Control Panel, then select Respondus LockDown Browser.

 Select Settings next to the test and choose Class Results.
-A roster of the students in the course is shown, along with the date, time, duration of the test and grade (if applicable).
+A roster of the students in the course is shown, along with the date, time, duration of the test, and grade (if applicable).

 Select + to expand the section for a student.
-Results are ordered by review priority, as determined by algorithm.
+Results are ordered by review priority, as determined by an algorithm.
 Details of the startup sequence and the exam session are shown in the thumbnails.
 Select a thumbnail to view the video from the time indicated.
 Videos can be marked as reviewed, flagged, or have comments added by the instructor.

 Note: High priority reviews solely mean that a student's test attempt should be reviewed - it does not indicate cheating took place.
 Items such as missing facial detection are just an indicator you may want to review that section of the video.